alessandrostockman/rl-flatland/README.md

 ### How to run

-`python main.py [-E/--logging LOGGING] [-v/--verbosity VERBOSITY] [-P/--plot] [-R/--run RUN]`

-- `--logging: Defines logging mode ["file", "console", "none"]`
-- `--verbosity: Level of verbosity of logs ["low", "high"]`
-- `--plot: If specified plots the resulting image at the end of execution (when running map)`
-- `--run: Chooses the example to run ["linear", "integer", "map"]`

 `python main.py [-E / --episodes EPISODES] [-R / --rendering]  [-S / --synclog] [-V / --verbose] [-T / --training TRAINING_MODE] [-C / --checkpoint CHECKPOINT] [-X / --seed] [-W / --world WORLD]`

-- `--episodes: Number of episodes to run`
+- `--episodes`: Number of episodes to run
-- `--rendering: Renders the environment`
+- `--rendering`: Renders the environment
-- `--synclog: Syncs logs on the cloud`
+- `--synclog`: Syncs logs on the cloud
-- `--verbose: Prints results on the console`
+- `--verbose`: Prints results on the console
-- `--training: Training modes:
+- `--training`: Training modes:
-    - `debug - Doesn't save checkpoints`
+    - debug - Doesn't save checkpoints
-    - `eval - Executes the environment without training the model`
+    - eval - Executes the environment without training the model
-    - `tuning - Enables tuning of hyperparameters`
+    - tuning - Enables tuning of hyperparameters
-    - `best - Loads the best checkpoint for the chosen model (checkpoints/{model}) and trains it`
+    - best - Loads the best checkpoint for the chosen model (checkpoints/{model}) and trains it
-    - `fresh - Starts the training without loading a checkpoint`
+    - fresh - Starts the training without loading a checkpoint
-- `--checkpoint: Cusotm checkpoint path`
+- `--checkpoint`: Cusotm checkpoint path
-- `--seed: Custom seed for current execution, overrides the defined setup`
+- `--seed`: Custom seed for current execution, overrides the defined setup
-- `--world: Custom environment for execution, overrides the defined setup`
+- `--world`: Custom environment for execution, overrides the defined setup